icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 - If we delete a key from the graph, we stitch up its incoming and outgoing edges.
   So the graph `a -> b -> c` will become `a -> c` if `b` is removed.
   - This is why we refer to it as a Stitching Graph.
-- If we `overwrite` an edge, that edge becomes the only edge from the starting key. i.e., `overwrite a c (overwrite a b empty) == overwrite a c empty`.
+- If we `overwrite` an edge (this is our main `insert` operation), that edge becomes the only edge from the starting key. i.e., `overwrite a c (overwrite a b empty) == overwrite a c empty`.
-- If we have a cycle, like `a -> b -> a` and remove `b`, the stitching to `a -> a` will be simplified to nothing, and the edge will be removed.
+- If we have a cycle, like `a -> b -> a` and remove `b`, the stitching to `a -> a` will be simplified to nothing, and the node will be removed.

 And its API looks a bit like this: